Impressions of Past Vacation Program Weeks

 |Fall H2||Looking for Nature|

-Vacation Recreation Weeks Continue in the Time of Coronavirus
+Vacation Program Weeks Continue in the Time of Coronavirus

 Despite coronavirus, the RWTH Family Services Center was able to hold its vacation breaks at Humboldt House during three weeks in the summer break and during the fall break in 2020.
 Due to restrictions related to the coronavirus, the participants were divided into fixed reference groups of up to 15 children, each led by three supervisors.